Simply put, a word count is the total number of words used in a piece of writing.

 In all fairness, the argument could be made that many of these examples were published before the introduction of things like television that provide other outlets of entertainment, and that we as a society are less inclined to gather around the parlor listening to one another read aloud from a book on a rainy afternoon.
 The length of a novel may not have mattered as much because of how engaging the experience of reading it was.

-And it cannot be forgotten that a number of these titles are worked into the curriculums of high school and college classes.
+And it cannot be forgotten that a number of these titles are worked into high school and college classes.
 I remember reading many of the classics like Of Mice and Men, The Scarlet Letter, and Pride and Prejudice in high school.
 Yet, in my experience, the focus was always more on getting something out of the reading or seeing the point the author was trying to make (or, rather, the point the instructor thought the author was trying to make).
 Rarely was the length brought up.
 It didn’t matter.

 But we also read for our own enjoyment.
 I’ve read titles like Gone with the Wind, Anna Karenina, and Little Women for this purpose.
 When we find a story that truly captures our attention, we forget how many pages it is.
 It doesn’t matter.